HAPY Egyptology SocietY

 We were delighted when friend and renowned Egyptologist Joann Fletcher agreed to be our society’s sponsor, especially as she also has strong links with the Horus Society in Wigan.

-Directors from the ESS are regularly invited to present their work at our Public lectures so keep checking our Events page for the latest updates.
+Directors from the ESS are regularly invited to present their work at our public lectures so keep checking our Events page for the latest updates.